mvolkmann/mvolkmann.github.com/programming/sed-article.md

 single or double quotes to avoid confusion.

 We can also create a file like "my-changes.sed" containing the following.
-Note that each `sed` command is either on a separate line or separated from the previous command by a semicolon.
+Each `sed` command must either be on a separate line or separated from the previous command by a semicolon.

 ```script